Skip to content

 2. Criticality justifies the rewrite.
 Low-criticality scripts (a one-off backup utility, a fun demo) stay in Python.
 Rust buys reliability, and reliability has a price; spend it where it matters.

 3. Interface surface is documented.
-The HTTP routes, CLI flags, env vars, and on-disk state format must be written down (usually in this architecture section) before anyone opens a Rust editor.
+HTTP routes, CLI flags, env vars, on-disk state format — written down before anyone opens a Rust editor.
 If you can’t describe it, you can’t port it.

 4. Behavioural parity tests exist.
-At minimum, a black-box HTTP/CLI test suite the Python version passes today — which the Rust version will also have to pass before it takes over the launchd slot.
+A black-box HTTP/CLI suite the Python version passes today, and the Rust version must pass before it takes the launchd slot.

 Two services are currently serving production traffic from a Rust binary: sanctum-watchdog and sanctum-proxy.
 Both are recent and both are worth being honest about.

-sanctum-watchdog — Sanctum itself was first committed on 2026-03-14.
-A shell-script watchdog (~/.sanctum/scripts/watchdog.sh) appeared on 2026-03-20 as part of the Sanctum rebrand.
-The Rust implementation was imported into the sanctum-rs workspace on 2026-04-09 (commit 83a376a, “Import Mac Mini Sanctum Rust services” — meaning the Rust code already existed in another location before being consolidated).
-Within four days of the import, the binary absorbed the bandwidth monitor (84027b4) and had its self-health reporting normalised in stack checks (8a0ee66).
-The Rust process is the live sanctum-watchdog running on the host today.
+sanctum-watchdog — the Rust implementation was imported into the sanctum-rs workspace on 2026-04-09 (commit 83a376a, “Import Mac Mini Sanctum Rust services” — so the Rust code predated the consolidation).
+Within four days it absorbed the bandwidth monitor (84027b4) and had its self-health reporting normalised in stack checks (8a0ee66).
+The live process is the Rust binary — but it ships as sanctumd (the crate at services/sanctum-watchdog/), not a binary literally named sanctum-watchdog.
+Go looking for a process called sanctum-watchdog and you’ll find nothing; the registry name and the deployed binary name diverge, and that’s the first thing worth knowing.

 The crucial observation isn’t a timeline — it’s that both rewrites were boring.
 No surprises, no redesign, no “while we’re at it” features.
-That’s what you want.
 If the Rust port is interesting, the service wasn’t ready.

-Forward-looking: with Sanctum only weeks old, the doctrine on this page is mostly aspirational.
-The 30-day and 60-day windows in the readiness rules below assume a system mature enough to have 60 days of quiet for a service to point at.
-Most services here don’t yet.
-That’s a feature, not a bug — the rules will become biting as the codebase ages, which is exactly when you want them to bite.
+Forward-looking: with Sanctum only weeks old, this doctrine is mostly aspirational.
+The 30-day and 60-day windows below assume a system mature enough to have 60 days of quiet to point at; most services here don’t yet.
+That’s a feature — the rules will bite as the codebase ages, which is exactly when you want them to.

 The source of truth is tools/rust_readiness.yaml.
 As of this writing: